STUDENTS Policy

 appropriate education in the same manner as is provided to other District

-the District will identify and assess the needs of the District's homeless
+commitment, the District will identify and assess the needs of the District's

-students; provide for the placement of its homeless students in the school of
+homeless students; provide for the placement of its homeless students in the

-best interest; provide access to the District's programs; and appoint a
+school of best interest; provide access to the District's programs; and appoint

-review all District policies to determine whether they act as barriers to the
+will review all District policies to determine whether they act as barriers to

-enrollment of homeless students.
-Special attention will be given to policies
+the enrollment of homeless students.
+Special attention will be given to

 January 2018, Copyright ©